AstarNetwork/astar-docs/docs/EVM/astarbase.md

 }
 ```

-### Read native address for H160 address
+### How to Determine the Native address from an H160 address

-To read the address mapping do following:
+To read the address mapping perform the following:

 ```js
 const abi = [